Disclaimer: I own nothing. All belongs to Glee writers and creators.

 "Please don't use her," she said softly, and that was all it took for him to back down.
 He bobbed his head.
 "I care about you, Puck.
 You are…the father of my child.
 You took my virginity."
 His gaze flickered away.
 "I'll always care about you because of that.
 But that's as far as it goes.
 I don't want to be with you, I don't love you.
 And you don't love me.
 I really…I'm flattered, but we both know you'll never be able to be faithful to me.
 You never have been.
-I hope someday you find someone you can be faithful to, but we both know that I'm not her."
+I hope someday you find someone you can be that devoted to."

 Puck sighed and turned to face the wall, leaning his elbows on his knees as he cracked his knuckles.
 Quinn didn't move, simply waiting for his reaction as she allowed her fingers to fiddle with a loose thread on the blanket beneath her.
 The silence was killing her.

 "You're right," he said at length, meeting her eyes again.
 She let out a breath of relief without meaning to, and a smirk cracked his stoic expression.
 "Guess the Puckasaurus was just gettin' lonely in the cold winter months."